RingSQL: Schema-Independent Synthetic Data Generation for Text-to-SQL Reinforcement Learning

 \subsubsection{Filling the SQR Plan Templates}

-The inputs for a SQR template are filled by randomly selecting a set of attributes that satisfy the given type constraints on each input.
-For example, if an input is constrained to an Arithmetic type, it is filled with an attribute that is represented as a numeric value.
-This ensures that all subsequent operations performed on each input in the SQR plan are plausible.
+SQR template inputs are filled by randomly selecting a set of attributes that satisfy the type constraints on each input.
+For example, if an input is constrained to an \textit{Arithmetic} type, it is filled with an attribute that is represented as a numeric value.
+This ensures all subsequent operations performed on each input in the SQR plan are plausible.

 To ensure that all slots are filled with valid values and no conflicts arise (e.g. using an attribute for an entity that has not been defined yet), the values to fill each slot are chosen in a particular order.
 First, the entities to use are selected, then attributes of these entities are selected to use as input, and finally any specific values required from those attributes are sampled from the database.
-This allows \methodname{} to determine reasonable values to be used for comparison by examining the actual values for a column and their distribution to ensure that comparison and filter values make sense within the context of the data.
+This allows \methodname{} to ensure reasonable values are used for comparison by examining the actual values for a column and their distribution to ensure that comparison and filter values make sense within the context of the data.
 The slot filling process proceeds in this way until a complete SQR plan has been produced.